Secure Autonomous Rover Under Simulated Electronic Warfare

 Responsibilities:

-- hosts local Wi-Fi network
+- hosts local Wi-Fi access point

 - injects packet loss, delay, spoof, replay, and flood conditions